-Grievance Procedure
+Complaint Procedure

-When a disagreement arises concerning the providing of accommodations, the following procedure should be followed:
+When a disagreement arises concerning the providing of accommodations, this procedure should be followed:

-Student should contact the Director of Wellness right away.
+Students should contact the Director of Wellness right away.
 The Director will make every effort to resolve the disagreement with any involved faculty or staff member, and as needed, with the appropriate program director, Associate VP of Academic Affairs, and Senior Vice President of Academic Affairs.